annaesvensson/yellow-help/1-en/server-configurations.md

+---
+Title: Server configurations
+---
-# Datenstrom Yellow web server configurations
+Learn which server configurations are available.

-You can use the following configurations:

-`.htaccess` file for the Apache web server:
+`.htaccess` file for the Apache and LiteSpeed web server:

 ```
 <IfModule mod_rewrite.c>